n-crespo/NASA-2023/pages/keymaera.md

     - see [existsRmon](https://github.com/n-crespo/NASA-2023/blob/master/pages/existsRmon.md)

 - ## Syntax:
-	- must end every section with `End.` #End
+	- must end every section with `End.`
-	- constant and variables are separate  >> #ProgramVariables and #Definitions
+	- constant and variables are separate  >> ProgramVariables and Definitions
 	- note the use of square and squiggly brackets in the `Problem` section -
   ```keymaera